 - 12 Under the terms of contractual arrangements within the scope of this Interpretation, the operator acts as a service provider.
-The operator constructs or upgrades infrastructure (construction or upgrade services) used to provide a public service and operates and maintains that infrastructure (operation services) for a specified period of time. - 13 The operator shall recognise and measure revenue in accordance with HKFRS 15HKASs 11 and 18 for the services it performs.
-If the operator performs more than one service (ie construction or upgrade services and operation services) under a single contract or arrangement, consideration received or receivable shall be allocated by reference to the relative fair values of the services delivered, when the amounts are separately identifiable.
+The operator constructs or upgrades infrastructure (construction or upgrade services) used to provide a public service and operates and maintains that infrastructure (operation services) for a specified period of time. - 13 The operator shall recognise and measure revenue in accordance with HKFRS 15 for the services it performs.
 The nature of the consideration determines its subsequent accounting treatment.
 The subsequent accounting for consideration received as a financial asset and as an intangible asset is detailed in paragraphs 23-26 below.